gvtorres/get-clean-project/CodeBook.md

 * test_y.txt: same as train_y.txt but with different measurements
 * features.txt: contains the column names of the train_X.txt and test_X.txt files
 * activity_labels.txt: contains the name corresponding to each activity id.

+The script manipulates the mean and standard deviation of the following variables
+from the original data set:
+* The body linear acceleration and angular velocity were derived in time to obtain Jerk signals:
+(TimeDomainBodyAccelerationJerkXYZ and TimeDomainBodyGyroscopeJerkXYZ).
+* Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (TimeDomainBodyAccelerationMagnitude, TimeDoaminGravityAccelerationMagnitude,
+TimeDomainBodyAccelerationJerkMagnitude, TimeDomainBodyGyroscopeMagnitude,
+TimeDomainBodyGyroscopeJerkMagnitude).
+* Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing:
+FrequencyDomainBodyAccelerationXYZ, FrequencyDomainBodyAccelerationXYZ,
+FrequencyDomainBodyGyroXYZ, FrequencyDomainBodyAccelerationJerkMagnitude,
+FrequencyDomainBodyGyroscopeMagnitude, FrequencyDomainBodyGyroscopeJerkMagnitude
+* The signals which have a 'XYZ' pattern at the end of their names
+were used to denote 3-axial signals in the X, Y and Z directions.
+* Many parameters of these signals were estimated in the raw data, in this project
+only the Mean and StandarDeviation were used.
+* The analysis merges the ActivityId and the ActivityName, presented in the
+y.txt and activity_labels.txt files from the raw data set, with the described signals.

 ### Steps: